DMVis/DMVis/documentation/components/tooltip.md

 - Default: `'light'`
 - Options: `'light'`, `'dark'`

-Theme of the tooltip, which is responsible for the text-color and the background-color of the tooltip.
+Theme of the tooltip, which controls both the background-color and the text-color.
+Options are: light (black text on white background) and dark (white text on black background).
 See below what the options look like.

 ![Theme options for Tooltip](../media/tooltip_themes.png ':size=250')